MG ZS (crossover): Australia

-The second-generation ZS was launched in Australia on 15 November 2024, with two trim levels: Excite and Essence; it is available with the Hybrid+ powertrain.
+The second-generation ZS was launched in Australia on 15 November 2024, with two trim levels: Excite and Essence, it was initially powered by the Hybrid+ powertrain.
 In January 2025, the Excite (later renamed to Vibe), Essence and Essence Turbo non-hybrid variants were added, it is powered by either a 1.5-litre petrol or 1.5-litre turbocharged petrol engines.
 In October 2025, the entry-level Excite trim was renamed to the Vibe trim and also became available with the 1.5-litre turbocharged petrol engine.

 New Zealand

-The second-generation ZS was launched in New Zealand on 18 November 2024, with two trim levels: Excite and Essence; it is available with the Hybrid+ powertrain.
+The second-generation ZS was launched in New Zealand on 18 November 2024, with two trim levels: Excite and Essence, it is available with the Hybrid+ powertrain.

 South Africa

 The second-generation ZS was launched in South Africa on 29 August 2025 as the ZS Pro.
-It is available with two trim levels: Comfort and Luxury, it powered by a 1.5-litre turbocharged petrol engine.
+It is available with two trim levels: Comfort and Luxury, it is powered by the 1.5-litre turbocharged petrol engine.
 In South Africa, the second-generation model marketed with the Pro suffix is sold alongside the first-generation ZS which remains on sale as an entry-level crossover SUV option in the market.